 All you have to do is add this code into your .htaccess file and save it!
 Like all file changes, it can take some time before it updates everywhere, but you can speed up the process on your devices simply by clearing your browser’s cache.
 This code snippet will block everyone but yourself from accessing your website.

 Replace “yahoo.com” with the website or URL that people should be directed to if they are not you.
 If you just want a browser error message to show, remove that first line.
 Next, replace “YOUR-IP” with your actual IP address.
-You can find your public IP address here.
+You can find your public IP address by searching Google.

 Unsure of how to install this code?
 It's pretty simple.
 A .htaccess file is called “.htaccess”, with nothing before the dot.
 Try finding this on your FTP software.
 Many systems don’t allow filenames starting with a dot (So downloading a htaccess file can be difficult at times), so that also restricts how we can create a .htaccess file.
 It is possible to get around these restrictions though, so here are the steps!